 The matt black finish obtained makes etching work very clear.

 A painting dabber is recommended for application.
 It is applied hot.

 After transferring a line drawing on a plate, the artist scratches off the ground with a pointed etching needle, revealing the plate underneath.

 The plate is then dipped in a bath of acid (ferric chloride), technically called the mordant or etchant.

-The thickness of the lines depends on time of being the plate in acid.
+The thickness of the lines depends on the time of being the plate in acid.
 The lines are thinner when the plate stays 10-20 minutes in acid.
 And the lines are deeper and wider when the plate stays 40-60 minutes in acid.
-Except lines the artist can use points as well.
+Except for lines the artist can use points as well.
 Different intensity of points provides a great scale of tune.

 6- Cleaning off a plate